At the end of the program, what degrees would I have?

 How difficult or rigorous is the program?

 From Columbia and Washington's perspective, it makes sense to recruit only the proven, top science students; so they've set a high bar.
-It's doable, but you will have to work hard to get at least a B (3.0) in each of the science and math courses that make up the ‘pre-engineering' requirements and maintain a 3.3 average.
+It's doable, but you will have to work hard to earn at least a B (3.0) in each of the science and math courses that make up the ‘pre-engineering' requirements and maintain a 3.3 average.
 Historically, the top half of our physics graduates would have qualified; that may translate into the top third or quarter of students in General Physics I.

 How many students participate in the program?